 A member of the National Academy of Sciences, Dr. Rao received her undergraduate and master’s degrees from Osmania University in India and her Ph.D. from Harvard University.
 After many years as a faculty member at the Harvard Medical School and the Immune Disease Institute in Boston, she joined the La Jolla Institute in 2010.
 She has worked on signaling and gene transcription for many years, is a member of numerous advisory panels, and has received several major awards.

-Our research has been focused on understanding how signalling pathways control gene expression, using T cells and other cells of the immune system as models.
-There are several aspects to our research.
-We are particularly interested in a pathway of gene expression that is regulated by calcium influx into many different types of cells: it involves a process known as store-operated calcium entry, which activates a phosphatase, calcineurin, which dephosphorylates and sends a transcription factor, NFAT, to the nucleus.
-NFAT turns on a large number of genes, in a manner appropriate to the cell type and mode of stimulation; in T cells, it controls both the positive transcriptional programmes of T cell activation and negative programmes known as anergy or exhaustion that attenuate T cell activation.
-We are using RNA interference and CRISPR/Cas9 screens, mice with targeted gene disruption, high-throughput sequencing and other technologies to analyze how genes are regulated and how loss of function of certain proteins leads to diseases such as autoimmunity, immune deficiencies, developmental defects and cancer.
-A current important focus involves the TET family of 5-methylcytosine oxidases, which control cell lineage specification in many different systems.
-Profound TET loss-of-function is associated with aggressive cancers, both in human and in mouse model systems, and we are examining the mechanisms involved.
+Our long-term research focus has been to understand how signaling pathways control gene expression, using T cells and other cells of the immune system as models.
+In collaboration with the lab of Professor Patrick Hogan, we previously showed that gene expression is regulated by calcium influx into many different types of cells: it involves a process known as store-operated calcium entry, which activates a phosphatase, calcineurin, which dephosphorylates and sends a transcription factor, NFAT, to the nucleus [https://pubmed.ncbi.nlm.nih.gov/12975316/].
+NFAT turns on a large number of genes, in a manner appropriate to the cell type and mode of stimulation; in T cells, it controls both the positive transcriptional programs of T cell “activation” and negative programs, known variously as “exhaustion”, “anergy” or “dysfunction”, that attenuate T cell activation [https://pubmed.ncbi.nlm.nih.gov/25680272/].
+These terms all refer to a hyporesponsive state observed under conditions of sustained antigen stimulation in cancer and chronic viral infections.

 From The Lab